musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 ### Wrapping up

 That's it for the moment.
-The obvious next step will be to increase the dimensionality of the embedding and check how this influences the observed patterns.
-Is there an algorithm to extract automathically the ground-truth communities from the embedding space?
+The obvious next step will be to **increase the dimensionality** of the embedding and check how this influences the observed patterns.
+Is there an algorithm to **extract** automatically the ground-truth **communities** from the embedding space?
 How would it compare with LDA?